-Riz’s research interest is in community mentoring and she is currently taking a role in the development of the International Mentoring Association (IMA).
-She presented a paper on peer mentoring and leadership at the 2010 conference held at the University of Michigan, Orlando, USA and is working with the IMA to bring a future conference to UCLan.
+Riz’s key role in the development and training of various mentoring initiatives has led to the delivery of several conference research papers.
+One of these has been published in the International Journal of Social Work and Human Services.
+She presented a paper on peer mentoring and leadership at the 2010 conference held at the University of Michigan, Orlando, USA.
+She is working with the International Mentoring Association (IMA) to bring a future conference to UCLan.
 Outcomes from the conference included the publication of an IMA book with chapters contributed from international partners including UCLan.

 Riz also takes a core role in developing projects for young Asian women across Lancashire and is also developing work on bullying.
 Her module ‘Bullying Interventions’ has proved popular.

 Riz is bi-lingual speaking Gujrati and Urdu.
 She is key to engaging the Black, Asian and Minority Ethnic (BAME) communities in Lancashire with our teaching and learning programmes.